ywa2763/datasciportfolio/README.md

 ### Supermarket Generalized Beer Recommendation
 **Description**: This project involved developing a recommender system for ACSE Supermarket to increase sales of Molson Coors products by targeting Budweiser customers.
 The system utilized transaction data to cluster customers based on their purchasing patterns and employed logistic regression models to predict the likelihood of customers switching to Molson Coors products.

-**Tools Used**: Python, scikit-learn (for clustering and logistic regression), pandas (for data manipulation and preparation),  matplotlib/seaborn (for data visualization)
+**Tools Used**: Google BigQuery (for retrieving over 1 billion rows of data), Python, scikit-learn (for clustering and logistic regression), pandas (for data manipulation and preparation),  matplotlib/seaborn (for data visualization)

 **Techniques**: K-means clustering, logistic regression, association rule mining (Apriori algorithm)